Skyoung93/MDCommunity/README.md

 - [x] Managed 'Logged In' User
   - Settings Icon at the top of Community page opens a modal that allows the user to edit their display_name that will be inserted when a submits a comment
   - Username persists on reload

+## Future Scope?

+- [ ] Add more variants & UI/UX functionality to the different core components

 # Comments & Notes